Gautama Bai Holkar: Early life and marriage

 Gautamabai was born on 16 June 1694 to Bhojraj Baba Bargal, a wealthy landlord from Talode, and his wife Mohini Bai.
 Her brother was Narayan Rao Bargal.
 Named after the sage Gautameshwar, Gautamabai spent her early years in Talodya.

-Her future husband, Malhar Rao Holkar, was the son of her paternal aunt and spent his childhood at her family’s residence.
+Her future husband, Malhar Rao Holkar, was the son of her paternal aunt and spent his childhood at her family's residence.
 Gautamabai and Malhar Rao married in 1717.

 Role as a Queen

 Gautamabai was known for her wisdom and influence in both private and public matters.
 She was a devoted disciple of Shore Bhramendra Swami, the guru of Bajirao I, and played a crucial role in guiding Malhar Rao Holkar in administrative and military affairs.
-During Malhar Rao’s frequent absences due to military campaigns, Gautamabai managed state affairs and inspired her husband in his endeavors.
+During Malhar Rao's frequent absences due to military campaigns, Gautamabai managed state affairs and inspired her husband in his endeavors.

 She was instrumental in the early administrative and cultural developments of Malwa.
 In 1725, she gave birth to Khanderao Holkar.
-She was known for her piety and charitable activities, which included renovating the Grishneshwar Temple in the year 1729 and initiating the construction of the Omkareshwar Temple, later completed by Devi Ahilyabai Holkar.
+She was known for her piety and charitable activities, which included renovating the Ghrishneshwar Temple in the year 1729 and initiating the construction of the Omkareshwar Temple, later completed by Devi Ahilyabai Holkar.
 She also began the construction of the Shree Keshavrao Temple.

-In 1754, after the death of her son in Khumbher, she played a key role in preventing her daughter-in-law, Ahilyabai Holkar, from committing sati.
+In 1754, after the death of her son Khanderao Holkar in Khumbher, she played a key role in preventing her daughter-in-law, Ahilyabai Holkar, from committing sati.

 Khasgi Jagir

 In 1734, Peshwa Bajirao I conferred the Khasgi estate to Gautamabai in perpetuity.
-This estate was unique among Maratha states as it was managed directly by the sovereign’s consort and was separate from the state's revenue.
+This estate was unique among Maratha states as it was managed directly by the sovereign's consort and was separate from the state's revenue.

 Under her administration, the estate included key regions such as Maheshwar, Choli, Indore, Harsola, Depalpur, Madhya Pradesh, Mahidpur, Barloi, Jagoti, Makdone, Chandwad, Ambad and others.

 Gautamabai's agricultural practices were significant, with her lands producing various crops, including opium flowers.
 The Khasgi Jagir also contributed to religious and cultural practices, including the installation of the Devi of Mankeshwar temple and Gargya's Sawa in Wafgaon.